KARAN-D05/8-Bit-Computer/README.md

 ## 🔢 2×2 Unsigned Matrix Multiplication

 This program implements unsigned 2×2 matrix multiplication entirely in software using the custom ISA.
 The input matrices are stored in RAM locations `0x00-0x03` and `0x04-0x07`, while the resulting matrix is written to `0x10-0x13`.
-Since the processor provides no dedicated hardware multiply instruction, each multiplication is implemented through repeated addition, with conditional branches and loops controlling program execution.

 ```asm
 ; Matrix Multiplication Algorithm